macbre/nodemw/README.md

 ### bot.getAllPages(callback)

-Gets the list of all pages from the main namespace (excludes redirects)
+Gets the list of all pages from the main namespace (excludes redirects) - [read more](https://www.mediawiki.org/wiki/API:Allpages)

 ### bot.getPagesInCategory(category, callback)